kokkos/kokkos-fft/README.md

 x_hat = np.fft.rfft(x)
 ```

 There are two major differences: [`execution_space`](https://kokkos.org/kokkos-core-wiki/API/core/execution_spaces.html) argument and output value (`x_hat`) is an argument of API (not returned value from API).
-As imagined, kokkos-fft only accepts [Kokkos Views](https://kokkos.org/kokkos-core-wiki/API/core/View.html) as input data.
+As imagined, Kokkos-FFT only accepts [Kokkos Views](https://kokkos.org/kokkos-core-wiki/API/core/View.html) as input data.
 The accessibilities of Views from `execution_space` are statically checked (compilation errors if not accessible).

 Depending on a View dimension, it automatically uses the batched plans as follows